Florida Legislature: Regular legislative sessions

-Organizational session

-On the fourteenth day following each General Election, the Legislature meets for an Organizational Session to organize and select officers.

-Special session
+Special legislative sessions

-Special Legislative Sessions may be called by the governor, by a joint proclamation of the Senate president and House speaker, or by a three-fifths vote of all Legislators.
-During any Special Session, the Legislature may only address legislative business that is within the purview of the purpose or purposes stated in the Special Session Proclamation.
+Special legislative sessions may be called by the governor, by a joint proclamation of the Senate president and House speaker, or by a three-fifths vote of all legislators.
+During any special session, the legislature may only address legislative business that is within the purview of the purpose or purposes stated in the special session proclamation.

 Powers and process

-The Florida Legislature is authorized by the Florida Constitution to create and amend the laws of the U.S. state of Florida, subject to the Governor's power to veto legislation.
-To do so, Legislators propose legislation in the forms of bills drafted by a nonpartisan, professional staff.
-Successful legislation must undergo Committee review, three readings on the floor of each house, with appropriate voting majorities, as required, and either be signed into law by the Governor or enacted through a veto override approved by two-thirds of the membership of each legislative house.
+The Florida Legislature is authorized by the Florida Constitution to create and amend the laws of the state of Florida, subject to the governor's power to veto legislation.
+To do so, legislators propose legislation in the forms of bills drafted by a nonpartisan, professional staff.
+Successful legislation must undergo committee review, three readings on the floor of each house, with appropriate voting majorities, as required, and either be signed into law by the governor or enacted through a veto override approved by two-thirds of the membership of each legislative house.

 Its statutes, called "chapter laws" or generically as "slip laws" when printed separately, are compiled into the Laws of Florida and are called "session laws".
 The Florida Statutes are the codified statutory laws of the state.

 In 2009, legislators filed 2,138 bills for consideration.
-On average, the Legislature has passed about 300 bills into law annually.
+On average, the legislature has passed about 300 bills into law annually.